dawarich-app/site/docs/tutorials/expose-instance-via-cloudflare-tunnel.md

 ![image](https://github.com/user-attachments/assets/66ae10a7-8142-4183-9e14-dec65672c674)

-Paste this into a text editor to remove the install commands, and be left with just the tunnel token.
+Paste this into a text editor to clean this up.
+We can remove the install commands, we don't need them.
+We just want the tunnel token.

 Click on the Public Hostname tab, and click "add a public hostname" You can use any subdomain you'd like.
 Make sure to configure the IP address and port Dawarich is running on.